26th November, 2025

 6. Protect yourself

 Keeping warm in the winter is a task in itself.
-Add wind, rain, snow and ice to the mix when working outside, and it can be near impossible to stay at a comfortable temperature.
+Add wind, rain, snow and ice to the mix when working outside, and it can be nearly impossible to stay at a comfortable temperature.

 Freezing rain and wind can make the temperature feel much colder than it is, and quickly draw heat away from the body.